 Many people seeking vegetable gardening tips wonder which vegetable they should grow.
 Which vegetables you decide to grow is entirely up to you.
 It really depends on your personal tastes.
-But, if you are looking for some guidance and ideas, the 10 most popular vegetables in vegetable gardening are:
+If you are looking for some guidance and ideas though, the ten most popular vegetables in vegetable gardening are:

 These are just a few you can try but there are many, many more.
 If you are just starting out with backyard vegetable gardening, you may want to choose two or three and grow those until you get the hang of keeping a vegetable garden.

 Make your vegetable garden layout